joelouthan/theologic.us/content/posts/prayers/2020-07-04-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre>
+Isaiah 46:12-13
+“Listen to me, you stubborn of heart, you who are far from righteousness:
+I bring near my righteousness; it is not far off, and my salvation will not delay;
+I will put salvation in Zion,
+for Israel my glory.”
 </pre>

+My God,

+Save me!
+Declare me part of Zion and of Israel.

+But your word says that if I believe then I am a son of Abraham.
+I am part of Zion.
+I am part of Israel.

+Lord be glorified in my life and heart.

 ## Foremost